These settings are the sixth step in getting NEO Planner up and running.

 This can change during the year, depending on the location of the observatory.

-For K87 on 50 degree northern latitude, I end the observation according to the sensitivity of my CCD camera, when nautical dusk is reaching MPSAS ~ 20 mag.
+For my observatory K87 on 50 degree northern latitude, I end the observation according to the sensitivity of my CCD camera, when nautical dusk is reaching MPSAS ~ 20 mag.

 I then adjust the time span in the course of the year according to the seasons.